GLOBAL MARKETS-Global stocks fall, U.S. yields rise as oil prices reach new highs

 NEW YORK, May 31 (Reuters) - Global equity markets dipped while U.S. Treasury yields rose sharply on Tuesday as investors weighed the prospects of higher inflation following a phased ban of Russian oil imports by the European Union that has lifted crude prices to new highs.

-EU leaders agreed in principle to cut 90% of oil imports from Russia, the bloc's toughest sanction yet on Moscow since the invasion of Ukraine three months ago.
+EU leaders agreed in principle to cut 90% of oil imports from Russia, the bloc's toughest sanction yet on Moscow since the invasion of Ukraine in February.

 The new sanctions will apply to Russian crude that is delivered by shipments and will be phased in over six months, with refined products implemented over eight months.
 The embargo exempts pipeline oil from Russia as a concession to Hungary.

+Brent crude contracts for August, however, settled down 1.7%, at $115.60 a barrel, after members of Organization of the Petroleum Exporting Countries (OPEC) were reported to be considering suspending a production deal with Russia.

-U.S. West Texas Intermediate (WTI) crude CLc1 was trading at $117.12 a barrel, up 1.78% in a fourth consecutive session of gains.
+U.S. West Texas Intermediate (WTI) crude CLc1 was also down 0.06% trading at $115.02 a barrel, reversing earlier trading gains.

-"Energy is the input cost for basically everything and high oil prices is bad for inflation," said Thomas Hayes, managing member at Great Hill Capital.
+"Energy is the input cost for basically everything and high oil prices are bad for inflation," said Thomas Hayes, managing member at Great Hill Capital.

 U.S. Treasury yields rose, with most maturities hitting one-week highs, as inflation concerns dominated trading after euro zone inflation climbed to a record high this month.